 During all free play activities, adults should closely watch over children and step in as needed.
 However, children initiate activities and are allowed to choose their own solutions to problems as much as possible.

-What Children Learn on the Playground
+What Are Children Learning Playing on the Playground?

 Playgrounds are an important area for free play.
 In many cases, children play on playgrounds at recess, where they can move away from structured classroom time for a while.
 When parents and caregivers take children to a playground outside of school hours, they give children a chance to pick their own activities and pursue their own play experiences.